ferratello/shortener/README.md

   **result**: http://www.my.url.com/my_long_path

-Use an hexagonal architecture design to prepare the mysql storage implementation
+Used an hexagonal architecture design to prepare the mysql storage implementation